Live Broadcast

 Children and adolescents

-Other medications and Beclometasona/Formoterol Cipla
+Other medicines and Beclometasone/Formoterol Cipla

-Do not use beta blockers with this medication
+Do not use beta-blockers with this medicine

-The combined use of Beclometasona/Formoterol Cipla with:
+The combined use of Beclometasone/Formoterol Cipla with:

 • Monoamine oxidase inhibitors (MAOIs), including drugs with similar properties, such as furazolidone and procarbazine, used to treat mental disorders, may cause an increase in blood pressure.